metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Seahawks defense presenting quite a few 5-man lines against the Rams in order to stem their zone running attack.
 Results have been mixed.

-Leonard Floyd (with an assist from Aaron Donald) forcing a huge holding call that resulted in a Seattle touchdown being taken off the board.
+Terrell Lewis (with an assist from Aaron Donald) forcing a huge holding call that resulted in a Seattle touchdown being taken off the board.
+Later, the man has a big sack to effectively kill a Seahawks drive.

 Matthew Stafford throwing an interception that he never expected to throw.